pramatias/rustbook/rustbook102gpt.md

 This code prints New article available!
 (Read more...).

+And what do we get?
+The result is "New article available!
+(Read more...)".
+We're using the default implementation of the summarize method here, just like we defined it in the Summary trait.
+It's like a safety net, catching us when we forget to provide our own implementation.

-Creating a default implementation doesn’t require us to change anything about the implementation of Summary on Tweet in Listing 10-13.
-The reason is that the syntax for overriding a default implementation is the same as the syntax for implementing a trait method that doesn’t have a default implementation.
+Now, here's the cool part: creating a default implementation doesn't require us to change anything about our Tweet type in Listing 10-13.
+The syntax for overriding a default implementation is the same as implementing a trait method from scratch.
+It's all about options, my friends.
+You can keep the default behavior, or you can go wild and unleash your own creativity.

+So, let's embrace the power of default implementations.
+They save us time, keep our code DRY (Don't Repeat Yourself), and allow us to have consistent behavior across types that implement the same trait.

-Default implementations can call other methods in the same trait, even if those other methods don’t have a default implementation.
-In this way, a trait can provide a lot of useful functionality and only require implementors to specify a small part of it.
-For example, we could define the Summary trait to have a summarize_author method whose implementation is required, and then define a summarize method that has a default implementation that calls the summarize_author method:
+Here's a fun twist, my fellow Rustaceans.
+Default implementations can call other methods in the same trait, even if those other methods don't have their own default implementations.
+Talk about teamwork!

+Imagine we have the Summary trait once again, but this time we're adding a little extra flavor.
+We now have a summarize_author method that implementors must define, and a summarize method that has a default implementation which calls the summarize_author method.

+Check out the code snippet:

 ```rust
 pub trait Summary {